bonjourmalware/melody/docs/docs/introduction.md

 !!! warning
-    This documentation is actively being built and should be out in the coming weeks.
+    This documentation is actively being built and reach its final form in the coming weeks.

-Welcome to the ~Melodoc~.
+Welcome to the ~**Melodoc**~.

 Melody is an internet sensor built for threat intelligence.
-This tool have multiple uses :
+This tool have multiple use cases :

 + Build historic data to extract trends and patterns
 + Keep an eye on specific threats